SG-Gon/SaraGTools/README.md

-# ✨ Welcome to SaraGTool ✨
+# ✨ Welcome to SaraGTools ✨

 Welcome to SaraGTool! 🛠️ This repository is a compilation of various bioinformatics tools designed for working with raw Oxford Nanopore Technologies (ONT) sequencing reads. 📊🌿 It's optimized for Ubuntu systems and will help you process and analyze your ONT data with ease! 💻🔬